Ignacy Posadzy: Later years

-In 1968, after 36 years of serving as the Superior General of the Society of Christ, Posadzy retired, submitting himself to a life of prayer and spiritual leadership of the Society.
-He devoted himself to prayer and meditation in the last years of his life with deep faith.
+In 1968, after 36 years as Superior General of the Society of Christ, Posadzy retired from the office and continued to live in the community, where he remained involved in its spiritual life.
+In the last years of his life, he focused on prayer and meditation within the Society’s community.

 In 1971, during Posadzy's golden jubilee of priesthood, Cardinal Stefan Wyszyński celebrated a Mass in Poznań Cathedral.
 During his homily, he said of Posadzy:

-Posadzy speaking with Blessed Stefan Wyszyński and Archbishop Antoni Baraniak during Posadzy's golden jubilee of priestly ordination.

 We can thank God that you understood your priesthood in such a way that it carried you across seas and lands to serve the People of God with a living word and bestow upon those people the power of the Holy Sacraments.
 You preached God's teaching, not your own.
 Teachings that were derived from Christ's sacrifice on the cross.
 This is how you understood your priesthood and this is how you fulfilled it.

 Death and burial

 Posadzy died on January 17, 1984, in Puszczykowo.
 He was buried at the Society of Christ's burial plot at the Miłostowo Cemetery, in Poznań.

-Posadzy a few weeks before his death.

 Pope John Paul II, hearing about the death of Posadzy, sent a telegram to the Society of Christ:

 After the death of Father Ignacy Posadzy, co-founder of the Society of Christ and founder of the Missionary Sisters of Christ the King, I mourn and pray with the orphaned congregations and, on the hands of the Superior General of the Society, I express my sympathy.
 Together with you, I thank Almighty God for the long life and work of a man whose character was shaped by grace and who served as a minister of grace.
 A man who is deeply inscribed in the contemporary history of the Church in Poland, a man of faith, contemplation and service--a Man of God.
 With Christ, the Eternal Priest, he drew upon God's power to carry out his ministry in order to build up the Body of Christ (Eph 4:12).
 Let us pray that our savior accepts his servant to the joy of heaven.
 Let us pray too that the legacy of this servant continue to grow and develop through his spiritual sons and daughters.
 From the depths of my heart, I bless both Congregations, the family and friends of Fr.
 Posadzy, as well as those who attend his funeral.